day8/re-frame-http-fx/README.md

 See the fn [ajax-handler](/src/day8.re-frame.http-fx.cljs) for details

 ###TIP:

 If you need additional arguments or identifying tokens in your handler, then include them in your `:on-success` and `:on-failure` event vector in Step 3. they will be passed along.
 Actual `result` will always be the last value.

 TODO:
-- XXX could we introduce the notion of `delay`.
+- introduce the notion of `delay`.
 Wait N ms before actioning.
 To assist with retries?